 (5) Before the advance determination lapses, the Minister may, at the request of the University, by notice in writing to the University, extend the period for which the advance determination is to be in force.

-[Section 32L inserted by No. 32 of 2016 s.
+[Section 32L inserted: No. 32 of 2016 s.
 123.]

 32M.
 Approvals